borzari/CMSSW_SPRACE_2018/README.md

 This last command will take some time to execute and will produce some long output, be patient.

-After that your CMSSW is ready to work :D. To finish, go to you home and type
+After that you are ready to go!

+To finish uses the command

 `echo $CMSSW_BASE`

 - 0) Paste the result of executing the above command in the form.

+### Exercise 4 - Find data in the DAS ( Data Aggregation Service)

+In this exercise we will locate the MC dataset RelValZMM (Z -> mu mu) and the collision dataset /DoubleMuon/Run2017C-PromptReco-v3/MINIAOD using the Data Aggregation Service